 - 10.1.
 The overall purpose of the planning system is to seek to achieve sustainable development as set out in the NPPF.
 The three dimensions of sustainable development must be considered in order to balance the benefits against the harm.
 Section 38(6) of the Planning and Compulsory Act 2004 requires planning applications to be determined against the provisions of the development plan unless material considerations indicate otherwise. - 10.2.
-Despite the Council currently being able to demonstrate a 5-year housing land supply, it is considered that the proposal would demonstrate a sustainable development with the proposed application site being located close to local amenities including shops, school and community facilities and is easily accessible for pedestrians and cyclists.
+The Council cannot currently demonstrate a 5-year housing land supply and as such a tilted balance assessment must be applied.
+It is considered that the proposal would demonstrate a sustainable development with the proposed application site being located close to local amenities including shops, school and community facilities and is easily accessible for pedestrians and cyclists.
 The development would not cause harm to the local highway network or flood risk.
-It is considered that the proposal would have some limited impact on wider landscape views, but this harm would but sufficiently mitigated through appropriately worded conditions and so not outweigh the benefits of the proposal, housing developments of this kind should be located close to the most sustainable locations within the district, Banbury is the most sustainable town and as such can accommodate a development of this size thus boosting the districts overall housing supply. - 10.3.
+It is considered that the proposal would have some limited impact on wider landscape views, but this harm would be sufficiently mitigated through appropriately worded conditions and so would not outweigh the substantial benefits of the proposal.
+Housing developments of this kind should be located close to the most sustainable locations within the district.
+Banbury is the most sustainable town and as such can accommodate a development of this size thus boosting the district's overall housing supply. - 10.3.
 The indicative plans demonstrate the site can accommodate the level of development suggested within the application and through careful design, the proposal would integrate well with the existing residential development.
-The development proposes 30% affordable housing and an acceptable mix.
+The development proposes 30% affordable housing and an acceptable mix. - 10.4.
+On balance and subject to appropriate conditions and S106 obligations, planning permission should be granted.